electron-userland/electron-builder/docs/index.md

 5. If you have native addons of your own that are part of the application (not as a dependency), set [nodeGypRebuild](/configuration/configuration#Configuration-nodeGypRebuild) to `true`.

-6. Install the [required system packages](/multi-platform-build.md) if you are not on macOS 10.12+.

 Please note that everything is packaged into an asar archive [by default](configuration/configuration.md#Configuration-asar).

 For an app that will be shipped to production, you should sign your application.
 See [Where to buy code signing certificates](/code-signing.md#where-to-buy-code-signing-certificate).